Akela-Plugins/Akela/docs/_plugins/Colormap.md

 each entry will be used in the colormap itself.

 The colormap should be specified very similarly to a keymap, except it contains palette indexes instead of keys.
-Nevertheless, it should be the same size as the keymap itself, otherwise the firmware may randomly crash.
+But similar to the palette, it should reside in `PROGMEM` too.
+It should be the same size as the keymap itself, otherwise the firmware may randomly crash.
 It is recommended to use the `KEYMAP_SIZE` macro to make sure the colormap is the right size.

 ## Extension methods